Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ## !!!
-THIS FORK WILL BE DEPRECATED SOON !!!
+THIS FORK WILL BE SOON DEPRECATED !!!

-The original author is preparing a new project release fixing the issues commented here.
-Use only if you have yet ordered the 1.4 PCB version.
+The original author is preparing a new project release fixing the issues / feedbacks addressed here.
+Use only if you have yet ordered the PCB in 1.4 version.
 Wait until main branch update in other case.

 # The Game Boy Mini Flashable Camera - a fork